-Legislation integrate can communities' traditional knowledge environmental policies for into natural sustainable resource management.
-This could involve the participation of local groups in decision-making land and on resource use.
+Legislation can integrate communities' traditional knowledge into environmental policies for sustainable natural resource management.
+This could involve the participation of local groups in decision-making on land and resource use.

 Traditions, performing arts and others

 Creation of a climate-cultural registry: